bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/BareosSpecificFormatting/DocumentFileStructure.rst

 .. warning::

-   Changing the file names will change the published URLs and the autosectionlabels (see :ref:`RestOverview:Cross-linking markup`).
+   Changing the file names will change the published URLs and the autosectionlabels (see :ref:`DocumentationStyleGuide/RestOverview:Cross-linking markup`).
    So link used from external source and also some internal links will no longer work.
-   See :ref:`Gotchas:toctree vs include`.
+   See :ref:`DocumentationStyleGuide/Gotchas:toctree vs include`.

    (Even without changing the file name, changing the section name will also break links.)